celsiusnarhwal/schemarin/building-schemarin.md

 to install Schemarin's dependencies and to build its wheel and tarball; Schemarin does not provide `requirements.txt` or `setup.py` files.

 Schemarin, naturally, requires [iTerm2](https://iterm2.com).
-You don't strictly have to run Schemarin from iTerm2, and it mostly[^1] runs just fine in other terminal emulators.
+You don't strictly have to run Schemarin *in* iTerm2, and it mostly[^1] runs just fine in other terminal emulators.
 Whether Schemarin believes iTerm2 is installed is dependent on whether it can find `~/Library/Preferences/com.googlecode.iterm2.plist`, the existence of which Schemarin checks for at runtime, and will exit if it cannot ascertain.